zou-group/textgrad/README.md

 ### Tutorials

-We have prepared a couple of tutorials :bookmark_tabs: to get you started with TextGrad.
+We have prepared a couple of tutorials to get you started with TextGrad.
 You can run them directly in Google Colab by clicking on the links below.

 <div align="center">